 The fact WIT Studio was chosen for the adaptation is a reason to suspect Vinland Saga Season 2 is already planned out for the future.
-It’s even possible that the second season could be scheduled for late 2020.
+As previously mentioned, anime news leakers are claiming that the second season won’t be scheduled for 2020.

 Besides Vinland Saga, WIT is already working on the Kabaneri of the Iron Fortress movie and Netflix’s Vampire In The Garden anime.
 For 2020, they’re creating an original story called the Great Pretender, and the first episode premiered at Anime Expo 2019.

 The question is what is WIT Studio working on for the fall of 2020.
 The obvious answer would be Attack On Titan Season 4.
 However, there are rumors that WIT Studio is not animating Attack On Titan’s final season.